arh1/presentation-docker-drupal/slides/lando.md

 ~Notes:
 * .lando.yml is all that's required
 * Create codebase, or `init` with Pantheon or Github method
-* Lando 'recipe' is a Docker stack
+* Lando 'recipe' is a Docker stack plus Lando extensions
-* @todo: define Docker stack earlier
+* Default (and D8) stack: just appserver and db services
-* @todo: list default images
+* 'services' key in .lando.yml is abstraction of docker compose format

 ### Working with Apps